Shopify

 When auto-detect activates

-When the SDK loads, it checks three signals.
-Any single positive enables the Shopify hooks:
+When the SDK loads, it checks two signals.
+Either one enables the Shopify hooks:

-The check runs cheapest-first, short-circuits on the first positive, and silently no-ops on non-Shopify sites.
+The check short-circuits on the first positive and silently no-ops on non-Shopify sites.
 The auto-detect logic ships in the core 8 KB SDK bundle.

 Cart events